 The tool now checks whether you are authorized to manage the app.
 If so, it automatically confirms the “property” in the search console.
 You should receive a confirmation e-mail after two days at the latest.

-BETA Google Search Console
+New Google Search Console

 A new version of Google Search Console is available at the following address:

 You will also need to log in there before proceeding to the dashboard.
-The platform is still in the BETA phase.

 Submit site to Google

 On the new version of Google Search Console you register your website in the left sidebar.
 To do this, click on the “add property” button.
 A cursor appears at the same position.
 As already explained above, enter the entire URL of your domain or webpage there.
 Then click on the “+ add property” button to submit your indexing request.